-- Ordinary people wanting to cover the deductibles or filing for a claim to get more money.
+- Ordinary people want to cover the deductibles or filing for a claim to get more money.

 The Cost of Fraud

-There is an estimate of more than $40 billion costs for insurance fraud reported every year, which means $400 to $700 is the cost on an average for each family.
+There is an estimate of more than $40 billion in costs for insurance fraud reported every year, which means $400 to $700 is the cost on average for each family.

 Common General Insurance Scheme